INTERMEDIATE LEVEL COURSES

 COURSE FACULTY

-Sarah Mikati, RN, MSN, Duke University Hospital, Durham, NCSarah Mikati, RN, MSN
+Sarah Mikati, RN, MSN, Duke University Hospital, Durham, NC

 Sarah Mikati is the Environment of Care Performance Specialist in the Biological Safety Division of the Occupational and Environmental Safety Office at Duke University Hospital System.
 Sarah administers the Environment of Care program, which includes evaluating all clinical areas twice a year.
 She also oversees the Tuberculosis Program and collaborates with Infection Prevention and Control closely on clinical biosafety concerns.
 Sarah's background is in clinical nursing on the cardiothoracic unit, followed by clinical research on new therapeutic devices before she joined the Biological Safety Division.
 She finds that her clinical background grants her a unique perspective to biosafety and recognizing the complexities of the clinical environment.
 Her interests include biosafety in the clinical setting, creating best practices for clinical environments, and training other professionals in biological risk assessment.
 Sarah received her Bachelors of Nursing from the University of North Carolina at Charlotte and her Masters of Science in Nursing from Duke University.